 - A lot of veterans would not recommend this game as a starter.
 But I’ve seen it over and over again — a large number of noobs play this as their first title and enjoy it.
-If you’re stuck to PC or otherwise determined to play the latest, you really don’t have anything to fear starting here.
+If you’re stuck to PC or otherwise determined to play the newer end of the series, you really don’t have anything to fear starting here.

 - Despite this being one of the “scary” time limited games, the major goals are near impossible to fail, making this a good beginner option.